-Log on to CLI to enter User EXEC mode.
+- 1. Log on to CLI to enter User EXEC mode. - 2.
+At the command prompt, enter the following command:

 '''

 show ip route [<dest-ip>] [-s <subnet> <mask>]

 '''

 - DST Identifies the route destination

 - MASK Identifies the route mask

 - NEXT Identifies the next hop in the route

 - COST Identifies the route cost

 - VLAN Identifies the VLAN ID on the route

 - PORT Specifies the ports

 - PROT Specifies the routing protocols.
 Options are LOC (local route) or STAT (static route)

 - TYPE Indicates the type of route as described by the Type Legend

 - PRF Specifies the route preference